Skip to main content

 Once you have named your automation and clicked Start, you can select a trigger.

-Currently, two triggers are available:
+Currently, three triggers are available:

-• Order placed: the automation is triggered when a customer places an order.
+• Order placed : the automation is triggered when a customer places an order.

-• Mission completed: the automation is triggered when a mission is completed.
+• Mission completed : the automation is triggered when a mission is completed.

 Managing an automation